jeffbalagosa/passwordGeneratorProject/README.md

    - Enter the desired number of words in the password.
    - Specify the number of digits to include at the start and end.
    - Define the minimum and maximum word lengths.
+3. **Set Number of Passwords**: Choose how many passwords to generate (default is 1; up to 50 at a time).
-3. **Generate Passwords**: Click the "Get Passwords!" button to generate a list of 10 unique passwords.
+4. **Generate Passwords**: Click the "Get Passwords!" button to generate that many unique passwords.
-4. **View Results**: Passwords will be displayed in a list below the input fields, with a loading message shown during generation.
+5. **View Results**: Passwords will be displayed in a list below the input fields, with a loading message shown during generation.

 ## Technologies
 - **HTML**: Structure of the web page.